hemisemidemipresent/btd6-modding-tutorial/README.md

 if you can't find the solution to your problem here, ask in the "help requests" channel in the "BTD6 Mods and Discussions" discord.
 Make sure to post screenshots and explanations of what you already tried and what the errors are, as well as the list of mods that you used/tried to use.

-# Useful Links
-## Discord Servers
-[BTD6 Mods and Discussions](https://discord.gg/hENWNsd5pY) : Most public mods are here

-[Inferno Server](https://discord.gg/mZuRncU7ec) : Where Tewtiy gets his mods (note that most of them aren't public)

-## Optional
+# Optional mod managers
-there are 2 main mod managers: [this one](https://github.com/TDToolbox/BTD6-Mod-Manager/releases/latest) and [this one](https://github.com/Inferno-Dev-Team/Inferno-Mod-Manager/releases/latest) mod managers are currently unnecessary and rather inflexible for `.dll` modding; it is as simple as dragging and dropping files into the folder.
+there are 2 main mod managers: [this one](https://github.com/TDToolbox/BTD6-Mod-Manager/releases/latest) and [this one](https://github.com/Inferno-Dev-Team/Inferno-Mod-Manager/releases/latest) mod managers are currently unnecessary and tend to cause more problems than they solve.

 # How to make mods